SERG-Delft/delftswa/2021/assignment.md

 If possible, try to make it clear that the video is _team_ work, by letting all team members feature in the video.

-You should upload your video as a (private or public) YouTube video, and add the URL to the relevant `.yml` file in your DESOSA gitlab repository, where you can also indicate whether you want your video to be public.
+You should upload your video as a (private or public) YouTube video, and add the URL to the relevant `video.yml` file in your DESOSA gitlab repository, where you can also indicate whether you want your video to be public.
+_More detailed instructions will follow soon._
+Both should be done _before_ the deadline of the presentation video.

 #### Presentation Day